Click here for more information on the library's services.

 The Albany State University Archives is a collection of historical papers and resources that detail the history of Albany State University.
 In order to access information in the Archives, please call for an appointment at 229.430.4799.
 You must provide a 24 hour notice for the request to be filled.
 Your request will be taken, and the materials that are requested will be retrieved by a library staff member for use.

-See Web site listed to view information on one of ASU's outstanding graduates.
+See Web site listed to view information on ASU's celebration for the Civil Rights Soldiers.